CharlieDinh/FederatedLearningWithSVRG/README.md

 This repository is for the Experiment Section of the paper: "Federated Learning with Proximal Stochastic Variance Reduced Gradient Algorithm"

 Authors:
-Canh Dinh, Nguyen H. Tran, Tuan Dung Nguyen, Wei Bao, Albert Y. Zomaya
+Canh T.Dinh, Nguyen H. Tran, Tuan Dung Nguyen, Wei Bao, Albert Y. Zomaya

 Our Code is developed based on the code from: